mabel-dev/opteryx/docs/SQL Reference/02 Statements.md

 FOR date
 ~~~
 ~~~
-FOR DATES BETWEEN date and date
+FOR DATES BETWEEN start AND end
 ~~~
 ~~~
-FOR DATES IN date_range
+FOR DATES IN range
 ~~~

 The `FOR` clause is a non ANSI SQL extension which filters data by the date it was recorded for.